-WASHINGTON Dec 28 (Reuters) - President Barack Obama held out hope for a last-minute agreement to avoid the fiscal cliff of tax increases and spending cuts after a meeting with congressional leaders, scolding Congress for leaving the problem unresolved until the eleventh hour.
+Dec.
+28 - President Obama held out hope for a last-minute agreement to avoid the ''fiscal cliff'' after a meeting with congressional leaders.
+Deborah Lutterbeck reports.

 ▲ Hide Transcript

 ▶ View Transcript

 Congressional leaders headed into the White House Friday for meetings aimed at averting the fiscal cliff.
 Afterwards U.S. President Barack Obama expressed optimism that a deal can be reached.